alissatroiano/Hue/README.md

     - Visit the gallery and view artist submissions
     - Purchase artwork

+### User Stories

 User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project.
 As practiced in agile development, each user story coincides with a feature of the Hue application and will be accomplished in one sprint.

+#### The following user stories were created for the **primary user**:

-> As a potential user, I want to be able to visit the 'About' page, so that I can learn more about the service.
+> As a new user, I want to be able to visit the 'About' page, so that I can learn more about the service.
 >>
-> As a potential user, I want to be able to find information about different gallery memberships, so that I can determine the best option for me.
+> As a new user, I want to be able to find membership information quickly, so that I can learn about Hue's plans.
 >>
-> As a potential user, I want to be able to view subscription pricing, so that I can decide whether or not I can afford the service.
+> As a new user, I want to be able to see membership prices & details, so that I can learn how much it costs.
 >>
-> As a new user, I want to be able to select a plan, so I can purchase the plan I want.
+> As a new user, I want to be able to quickly find the 'Sign Up' button, so that I can register for the service.
 >>
-> As a new user, I want to be able to register & checkout in less than 3 clicks, so that I can activate my subscription.
+> As a new user, I want to be able to select a plan, so that I can purchase a membership.
 >>
-> As a registered user, I want to login with ease, so that I can acces & use the service.
+> As a new user, I want to be able to checkout, so that I can activate my subscription.
 >>
-> As a registered user, I want to be able to reset my password, so that I can regain access to my account.
 >>
+> As a registered user, I want to login to the application, so I can use my membership.
+>>
+> As a registered user, I want to be able to reset my password, so that I can recover my account.
+>>
 > As a registered user, I want to be able to logout, so that I can leave the application.
 >>
 > As a registered user, I want to be able to view my plan details in my profile, so that I can manage my subscription.
 >>
-> As a user, I want to be able to easily create new submissions, so I can display my work in the gallery.
+> As a user, I want to be able to easily create new submissions, so that I can display my work in the gallery.
 >>
 > As a user, I want to be able to edit my submissions, so that I can update my showcased work.
 >>
 > As a user, I want to be able to delete, so that I can remove submissions from the gallery.
 >>
-> As a shopper, I want to be able to search artwork, so that I can find the item I want to purchase.
+> As a viewer, I want to be able to search, so that I can find artwork.
 >>
+> As a viewer, I want to be able to sort & filter, so that I can narrow down my search results.
+>>
+> As a viewer, I want to be able to

 ## Features